piccolomo/plotext/README.md

 ![example](https://raw.githubusercontent.com/piccolomo/plotext/master/images/subplots.png)

-To code to plot the previous image is [here](https://github.com/piccolomo/plotext/blob/master/readme/subplots.md)
+The code used to plot the previous image could be found [here](https://github.com/piccolomo/plotext/blob/master/readme/subplots.md)

 ## Install

 To install use ```pip install plotext``` and to upgrade to the latest version ```pip install plotext --upgrade```.
 To install the optional dependency necessary to plot images, use ```pip install plotext[image]``` which will make sure that the package `pillow` is installed.